The Mouth is Not the Brain: Bridging Energy-Based World Models and Language Generation: Conclusion

-First, in this study, to verify that replacing the model clearly improves language capabilities, we used GPT-2 as the language generator.
-However, more modern and large-scale LLMs, such as GPT-5 and Gemini 3, might include such world inside the model.
-Yet, whether frontier LLMs have internalized world models remains an open question.
-Our architecture sidesteps this epistemological impasse by making the world model explicit and inspectable.

-Second, for the world model, this study employed DBM.
-However, multiple options are available for a world model, such as variational autoencoder (VAE) \cite{vae} and Modern Hopfield Networks \cite{modern_hopfield}.
-In particular, since VAE may enable more stable training, it is necessary to continue refining the model architectures.

-Third, many world models aim to capture ``the temporal structure," the sequential interaction between the model's behavior and the environment.
-However, since our model focused on market structure in the form of consumer behavior, it only captured the co-occurrence structure between attributes.
-Therefore, future work must expand this into a true world model by utilizing time-series data.

-Fourth, our experiments are limited to a single domain (smartphone reviews on Amazon).
-Whether the proposed architecture generalizes to other product categories, languages, or entirely different domains such as medical records or financial reports remains to be validated.
+The choice of DBM is not unique; alternatives such as variational autoencoder \citep[VAE;][]{vae} may offer more stable training.
+Unlike world models that capture temporal dynamics, our model focuses on co-occurrence structure.
+Extending the model to time-series data is necessary.
+Additionally, VADER is a lexicon-based sentiment tool; future work may employ transformer-based sentiment classifiers for finer-grained evaluation.
+Finally, our experiments are limited to a single domain (Amazon smartphone reviews); generalization to other categories, languages, or domains such as medical records remains to be validated.